AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/capture-visualiser/capture-show-files.md

 **"Export for Capture 2020"** function in the File menu of the full version of Capture to save the file as a version which can then be imported.

-You can import fixtures from full Capture but you need to ensure that fixtures are correctly patched in Capture to match the patch on the console.
+When importing shows from full Capture you need to ensure that all fixtures in the show have been correctly patched in Capture to match the patch on the console.
 There is no way to edit an externally created Capture patch on the console.

+You will need to turn off the **Auto Update** option in the Capture Settings window on Titan, otherwise Titan will move all the fixtures about according to layout settings in the Titan show.

-Some fixture types and other Capture elements may not work when you import a show that has been created in full Capture.
-We recommend you use the [auto-patch function](../patching/patching-new-fixtures-or-dimmers.md#capture-visualiser-auto-patch) to allow the console to patch the fixtures into Capture.
+-  Some fixture types and other Capture elements may not work when you import a show that has been created in full Capture.
+You can use the [auto-patch function](../patching/patching-new-fixtures-or-dimmers.md#capture-visualiser-auto-patch) to allow the console to patch fixtures into an imported Capture show, but you will then need to manually position them using the Titan controls.

 Clearing the Capture Show
 -------------------------